SAVING A Civil Rights Legacy

 1994 St Louis Urban League- Dr. Martin Luther King Jr, Life&Legacy Award

-As Congressman John Lewis has made so poignantly clear, the importance of the gains of The Civil Rights Movement is also a 2017 story as we confront open challenges to those gains made in the era of President Trump.
+As Congressman John Lewis has made so poignantly clear, the importance of the gains of The Civil Rights Movement is also a 2018-2020 story as we confront open challenges to the gains made during the era of President Trump.

-Thank you kindly for your contribution to moving and preserving the life's work and legacy of my father,
+Thank you kindly for your contribution to preserving the life's work and legacy of my father,

 Reverend Dr. John N Doggett Jr.

-Explore my father's life and legacy on my website tribute http://www.billdoggettproductions.com/Doggett-Civil-Rights-Mvt-Story.html
+Explore further my father's life and the Doggett family contributions to breaking barriers on my website tribute